PlanaFlor: Brazil’s Green New Deal for Nature-Based Economic Recovery

 - Spatial prioritization for forest legal reserves: balancing restoration and compensation needs by integrating ecological corridors, water protection, carbon stocks, and agricultural land use, ensuring effective implementation of the Forest Code.

-Phase 2: 2025 Priorities
+Phase 2: 2025 priorities

 - Provision of non-timber forest products (NTFPs): supporting income generation and food security for local communities.